 Whether you have low vision, colour blindness or are in need of enlarged text or high contrast layouts, we strive to give you the tools and tips necessary to access information on bpha and the internet.

-Our goal is to make the information on bpha / Help to Buy East & South East available to everyone.
+Our goal is to make the information on bpha / Help to Buy Agent 2 available to everyone.
 Different contrast options can increase legibility for some users by heightening screen contrast with alternative color combinations or by softening the look of the site.

 You can also view our commitment to supporting the needs of our customers here.